wpdas/near-social-bridge/README.md

 This library allows you to create a common application using ReactJS and use it inside a BOS Component.
 Therefore, the BOS Component talks to the React application and vice versa, making it possible to consume Discovery API resources within the React application.

-Library intended only for applications that will run within [Near Social](https://alpha.near.org/)
+Library intended only for applications that will run within [BOS](https://near.org/)

 ## Install